- Published on

 The chaos manifests predictably.
 Point-to-point solutions with no coherent structure.
 Poorly defined "medallion architectures" where bronze, silver, and gold layers exist in name only - nobody can articulate what belongs where or why.
 Transformation logic scattered randomly.
 Business rules duplicated in five places, each implementation uniquely wrong.

-Junior engineers never learned data modeling because it's not taught.
-They write SQL reflecting no understanding of separation of concerns or semantic clarity.
-They're not at fault - they're doing what they were trained to do in environments that never exposed them to these principles.
+Junior engineers write SQL reflecting no understanding of separation of concerns or semantic clarity.
+They're not at fault - they were never exposed to these principles.

-Senior engineers hold critical knowledge in their heads with no way to encode it.
+Senior engineers hold critical knowledge in their heads with no way to preserve it structurally.
 They know which transformations are fragile, which sources can't be trusted, where hidden dependencies lurk.
-But this exists as tribal lore, not preserved in any system.
+But this exists as tribal lore, not captured in any system.
 When they leave, that knowledge vanishes.

 The symptom everyone sees is brittle pipelines requiring constant manual intervention.
-But the root cause runs deeper - architectural knowledge that's been lost.
-We stopped teaching and practicing the disciplines that made data systems maintainable, and now we're paying the price in toil and fragility.
+The root cause runs deeper - architectural knowledge that's been lost.
+We stopped teaching the disciplines that made data systems maintainable, and now we're paying the price in toil and fragility.

 What We Lost (And Why It Mattered)

 Data modeling isn't about resisting innovation.
-It's about understanding what you're building semantically.
-It's separation of concerns - knowing what belongs where and why.
-Clear interfaces between layers so changes don't cascade chaotically.
+It's about understanding what you're building semantically - separation of concerns, knowing what belongs where and why.
+Clear interfaces between layers so changes don't ripple unpredictably.
 Systems comprehensible to humans and AI.

 These aren't competing philosophies - they're complementary techniques for different layers.
-The three-layer architecture (Data As System sees it, Data As Business sees it, Data As Requirements needs it) provides clear separation.
+The three-layer architecture (Data As System sees it, Data As Business sees it, Data As Requirements needs it) provides clear separation - if you know staging/core/marts or bronze/silver/gold, this is the same concept with names that encode purpose rather than position.
 Source changes stay isolated in DAS.
 Business semantics stabilize in DAB.
 Consumption patterns in DAR evolve without touching upstream layers.

 This is why knowledge stays concentrated.
 Only organizations with sufficient resources can invest in building these systems properly.
 Everyone else cobbles together point-to-point solutions because they have no practical alternative.